gsbdarc/rf_bootcamp_2025/docs/day1.md

 # Challenge: How do we organize these files?

 You have a folder full of Pokémon images, but they are all mixed together.
 You want to organize them by type, evolution, and other characteristics.

-How do we organize these files into some manageable structure, without dragging and dropping them?
-Without opening an IDE?
+🧠 How can you wrangle this wild folder into order?

-## 🔰 Task 1: Copy all Rock-type Pokémon to a folder
+## 🔰 Task 1: Rock On!

+> ## 📁 Copy all Rock-type Pokémon into a folder called rock/

 ### 🧠 Focus: Use of wildcards (*) and the cp command.

-### 💪 Challenge:

-#### Copy all files that include _Rock_ as one of their types into a new folder called rock/.

 {: .note}
 > The `cp` command is used to copy files from one location to another.
 We copy here so we don't lose the original files.